TosiDrop/airdrop-cardano/server/README.md

     "status": "utxo transaction adopted",

 ```
-The request has the following format: `/api/v0/get_transaction/203b1618fea8cce4453788749fb48ef735f19452debb7c2ecb9a50d0a49b0bf8/1`
+The request has the following format: `/api/v0/get_transaction/203b1618fea8cce4453788749fb48ef735f19452debb7c2ecb9a50d0a49b0bf8`
-where the first URL parameter is the airdrop hash, as returned by the `/api/v0/submit` endpoint in the `Airdrop-Hash` header, and the `1` is the number of the transaction in this airdrop (the total number of transactions can be seen in the `/api/v0/aidrop_status` endpoint).
+where the first URL parameter is the airdrop hash, as returned by the `/api/v0/submit` endpoint in the `Airdrop-Hash` header.
-The endpoint will return a CBOR transaction that needs to be signed and submitter to the `/api/v0/submit_transaction` endpoint.